 Looking for Liability for Opioid Deaths

-One direction to point a finger for this crisis is at the medical doctors who prescribe opiate-based painkillers.
-Can doctors be held accountable for prescribing—and refilling—hydrocodone, oxycodone and fentanyl prescriptions?
+One direction to point a finger for this crisis is at the medical doctors who prescribe opiate-based pain medications.
+Can doctors be held accountable for prescribing—and refilling—hydrocodone, oxycodone, oxycontin, fentanyl or other synthetic opioid prescriptions?

 Holding Big Pharma Accountable

 In the 1990s, pharmaceutical companies began touting the class of opioid painkillers as non-addictive “wonder drugs” for treating pain.
 Studies have now shown these claims to be false and lead to prescription drug abuse.

 If you or a loved one have been affected by the opioid crisis, there may be some legal recourse available to you.
-Talk to an experienced medical malpractice attorney or products liability attorney who can help assess where you or a family member’s circumstances fit into this landscape of litigation.
-If you’d like more general information about these areas of law, see our overview on products liability law and medical malpractice law.
+Talk to an experienced medical malpractice attorney or products liability attorney who can help assess where you or a family member’s circumstances fit into this landscape of civil liability litigation.

 The Super Lawyers patented selection process is peer influenced and research driven, selecting the top 5% of attorneys to the Super Lawyers lists each year.
 We know lawyers and make it easy to connect with them.Find a lawyer near you